Scout24/deadcode4j/README.md

     A list of fully qualified class names which, if extended, mark classes as being  _live code_
     _see limitations mentioned in the **Features** section_

+## In closing
+Read [here](http://sebastiankirsch.blogspot.com/2013/10/introducing-dedcode4j.html) how it all started.